 Brown Creek Campground is located along the shore of the South Fork Skokomish River at the confluence with Brown Creek.
 Evergreen conifers and hardwoods provide lots of shade at this campground.
 There are 20 campsites in Brown Creek Campground: twelve will accommodate trailers and RVs and eight of the sites are suitable for tents.
 There is one ADA accessible campsite.
 Six sites at Brown Creek Campground along forest Road 2430 are open year-round.
-There is also an accessible vault toilet also open year-round nearby at Brown Creek Trailhead.
-Potable water is not available during the off-season.
+There is also an accessible vault toilet also open year-round nearby at Brown Creek Trailhead. * Potable water is not available at this time. *

 The family friendly Brown Creek Nature Loop Trail #877 can be accessed from within the campground.
 There are accessible vault toilets and potable water within the main campground during the season.